techone --guide=cloud-migration

 Cloud is sold as a cost saver.
 The reality is that most companies that call their migration "a disappointment" disappointed themselves.
 Not the technology.
 They treated the migration as a server move instead of a change in architecture and operating model.

 Cloud has three levels of quality.
-The higher an application sits on this scale, the more it actually benefits from the cloud, and the less you pay for it.
-A well-built cloud-native application is many times cheaper than the same functionality running in "we just moved it there" mode.
+The higher an application sits on this scale, the more it actually benefits from the cloud.
+A well-built cloud-native application has significantly better operational economics than the same functionality running in "we just moved it there" mode.

 Level 1: Lift-and-shift (cloud-hosted)